Kishwaukee River: History

 The Kishwaukee has been used by humans for thousands of years.
-The Native Americans were the first to use it to transport goods for trade, travel between villages, and draw water from it for domestic uses.
-The name Kishwaukee is derived from the Potowatomi word meaning the "river of the sycamore."
-The Potowatomi carved the large sycamore trees in the river valley to make their dugout canoes.
-The river demarks the northernmost natural range of the sycamore tree.
+Native Americans first used it to transport goods for trade and travel between villages, and also drew water from it for domestic uses.
+The name Kishwaukee is derived from the Potawatomi word meaning the "river of the sycamore."
+The Potawatomi harvested larger sycamore trees in the river valley to make dugout canoes.
+The river demarcates the part of the northernmost natural range of the sycamore tree.

 Native Americans began to arrive in the area in the closing years of the last ice age.
 Near the mouth of the Kishwaukee, not too far from the Rock River valley, are several earthwork mound sites that were built during the Mississippian period, around 900 CE, or the Upper Mississippian period around 1400 CE.
 No archaeological sites have been identified from the historic Native American period, which is generally said to begin around 1650.
 Several historic Native American tribes are known to have occupied this area during that time.
-In addition to the Potowatomi, the Mascouten were in the Kishwaukee region at the time of the first contact with Europeans, around 1655.
+In addition to the Potawatomi, the Mascouten were in the Kishwaukee region at the time of the first contact with Europeans, around 1655.
 French explorers and missionaries recorded encounters with them.